alk-language/java-semantics/README.md

     ..\..\bin\alki.bat gcd.alk gcd.in
     14
     ```
+It is strongly recommended to include the folder `java-semantics/bin` in the PATH environment variable.
+This allow to call the the interpreter without mentioning the path to its location.

 Read the manual `doc/alk.pdf` to learn how to write Alk programs.
 The Java interpreter for Alk is in progress, therefore we strongly advise you to weekly update it.